dimaqq/awaitwhat/readme.md

 # Await, What?

-Tell you what waits for what in an `async/await` program.
+Tells you what waits for what in an `async/await` program.

 ### Alpine

 You'll need `apk add build-base openssl-dev libffi-dev`

-## Sprint Setup
+## 2019 Sprint Setup

 Comms: https://gitter.im/awaitwhat/community